How is the procedure performed?

 Neuroma – Occasionally damage may occur to one of the nerves to the skin which runs across the region of the scar.
 This may result in a sensitive or tender scar.
 This may rarely require further surgery.

-Stiffness – Stiffness may occur after anterior transposition particularly if the elbow has been splinted for nay length of time.
+Stiffness – Stiffness may occur after anterior transposition particularly if the elbow has been splinted for any length of time.

 Instability – instability may occur after medial epicondylectomy if excessive bone has been removed as this may damage the attachment of the collateral ligament.

 Following the procedure, the skin incision will be closed with sutures and tape and then covered with a shower-proof dressing, which should be left undisturbed until the sutures are removed at 12-14 days.
 A padded bandage will be applied to protect the elbow.
 Prior to discharge from hospital a physiotherapist will provide instructions about looking after the elbow.
 You should keep the arm elevated as much as possible to limit swelling and keep the hand, wrist and shoulder moving.
 The padded bandage is removed after 2 days and you may be allowed to start moving the elbow.
+Early movement is important to allow the nerve to glide and prevent scarring around it.
 Occasionally the elbow may be splinted for upto 2 weeks after surgery.
 Sutures are removed at 2 weeks after surgery.

 You may resume driving at approximately 2 weeks after surgery.
 Return to work will depend on your occupation.
 Manual activities should be avoided for at least 4 weeks.
 Non-contact sports may be resumed at 3-4 months.